chrschmidt/aoc/2021/24/readme.md

 Unlike the other days, it's not possible to infer the solution reasonably by writing code from the description alone to process the input, as in all other days.

-## 01_brute_force - The Unreasonable Solution
+## Brute Force - The Unreasonable Solution

-The code in 01_brute_force still does exactly that, even if it means leaving the True Path of AWK.
-It uses awk to convert the math described by the input into a C function, which is then run with an arbitrary thread count for a full brute force.
+The code in merged.awk still does exactly that, even if it means leaving the True Path of AWK.
+It uses awk to convert the math described by the input into a C function, which is then run with an arbitrary thread count for a full brute force by means of main.c.

+Building is controlled by the Makefile.

 It turns out ok-ish on my desktop with ca. 1.5 minutes for part 1 and 5.5 minutes for part 2 with 32threads, probably running purely in L1.

-## 02_aoc_optimized - Fast enough for AWK
+## AoC Optimized - Fast enough for AWK

 If you look at the generated code, you'll notice that there's some kind of common theme: